Frequently Asked Questions

 - Download the Axos Bank for Nationwide mobile app in the App Store or Google Play.

-- Click on Mobile Deposit and follow the directions to deposit your check.
+- Open the app, log in, select Mobile Deposit, and follow the directions to deposit your check.

-Through Axos Bank's partnership with Green Dot Network®, you can deposit cash into your account at nearly 100,000 of America's largest and most respected retailers including 7-Eleven, ACE Cash Express, CVS, Dollar General, Kroger, Rite Aid Safeway, Walgreens, and Walmart.
+You can also use our partnership with Green Dot Network® to deposit cash into your account at nearly 100,000 of America's largest and most respected retailers including 7-Eleven, ACE Cash Express, CVS, Dollar General, Kroger, Rite Aid Safeway, Walgreens, and Walmart.
 Ask the cashier to add cash directly to your Axos Bank debit card at the register.
 Axos Bank does not charge a fee, but retailers may charge up to $4.95.
 You can reload any amount from $20 to $500 (up to $1,000 at participating Walmart locations and up to $1,500 at participating ACE Cash Express locations), and funds are typically available for use on your card within 10 minutes.
 Visit AtTheRegister.com/locations to find a participating location near you.

 There are two up-front costs that the buyer is responsible for when buying a home.
 First, there is earnest money, a nominal, good-faith deposit that shows you are serious about buying the home.
 It usually ranges from $500 to $2,000.
 Second, there is the down payment, which is a percentage of the cost of the home.
 The amount of the down payment depends on which type of loan you are using to purchase the home, but it is usually at least 10 percent of the home's purchase price.
 An exception would be a government-backed VA loan, which requires no down payment, although borrowers can choose to make a down payment if they desire.